 |Video streamed courtesy of HairenikTV|

-The Armenian National Committee – Western Region is the largest and most influential Armenian American grassroots advocacy organization in the Western United States.
-Working in coordination with a network of offices, chapters, and supporters throughout the Western United States and affiliated organizations around the country, the ANC-WR advances the concerns of the Armenian American community on a broad range of issues.
+The Armenian National Committee of America is the largest and most influential Armenian-American grassroots political organization.
+Working through a network of offices, chapters, and supporters throughout the US and around the world, the ANCA actively advances the concerns of the Armenian-American community on a broad range of issues.

 Photo Caption: Demonstrators rally at UCLA to protest Congresswoman Harman’s opposition to the Armenian Genocide resolution.